Sweet and tangy, this perfectly balanced Cream Cheese Frosting is wonderful for almost any sweet treat, tell your taste buds to get ready!

 - Pinch of salt (if using unsalted butter)

-- 1-2 tablespoon heavy cream (or milk) heavy cream whips up nicer and thicker
+- 1-2 tablespoons heavy cream (or milk) heavy cream whips up nicer and thicker

 - ½ teaspoon vanilla extract